Geological Disposal

 Launch of the siting process

-Three Community Partnerships have now been set up in West Cumbria: two in Copeland (South Copeland and Mid Copeland) and one in Allerdale.
-These Partnership involve the District Councils and RWM along with some other stakeholders – further members may join to represent other important local interests.
-The creation of the Community Partnership has released up to £1M community funding per Partnership per annum.
+Three Community Partnerships have now been set up: two in Cumberland (South Copeland and Mid Copeland) and one at Theddlethorpe in Lincolnshire These Partnership involve local authorities and Nuclear Waste Services (NWS) along with other stakeholders.
+The aim of the Partnerships is to work with the developer and engage with the local community, enabling them to understand the project and its economic, social and environmental impacts.
+The creation of the Community Partnerships has released up to £1M of community funding per Partnership per annum.

 Key aspects of current policy

-Current Policy has three main elements: Working with communities, planning and geology and is being taken forward by Radioactive Waste Management Ltd. (RWM), a wholly owned subsidiary of the Nuclear Decommissioning Authority (NDA):
+Current Policy has three main elements: Working with communities, planning and geology and is being taken forward by Nuclear Waste Services (NWS), a wholly owned subsidiary of the Nuclear Decommissioning Authority (NDA).

 Implementing Geological Disposal GRAPHIC 02